Dukehjx/Alzheimer-website/README.md

 ### 3. Resource Hub

-- **Alzheimer’s Knowledge Base**: Explore comprehensive information on early symptoms, prevention strategies, and caregiving tips.
+- **Alzheimer's Knowledge Base**: Explore comprehensive information on early symptoms, prevention strategies, and caregiving tips.
 - **Latest Research Updates**: Stay informed with AI-curated articles on new findings in Alzheimer's treatment and prevention.
 - **Community Support Forum**: Connect with patients, caregivers, and researchers to exchange insights and experiences.